-RCC has offered treatment options involving donor eggs with great success.
-From our inception in 1999, we have handled hundreds of fresh donor egg cycles involving the matching of recipients with suitable known or anonymous egg donors.
-Following introduction of Canada’s restrictive regulations around gamete donation, RCC was among the first in the country to provide access to American egg banks.
+RCC Fertility has offered treatment options involving donor eggs with great success.
+From our inception in 1999, our infertility doctors have handled hundreds of fresh donor egg cycles involving the matching of recipients with suitable known or anonymous egg donors.
+Following introduction of Canada’s restrictive regulations around gamete donation, RCC Fertility was among the first in the country to provide access to American egg banks.

 The potential use of donor eggs may be indicated or considered for individuals or couples in a number of circumstances including:

 - Cases where the woman lacks her own eggs due to Premature Ovarian Insufficiency (due to cancer therapy, genetics, autoimmune disease or surgery).

 - Cases where conception is unlikely due to advanced maternal age or diminished ovarian reserve.

 - Cases of repeated unsuccessful IVF cycles involving poor egg/embryo quality.

 - Cases where a woman is at risk of transmitting chromosomal or genetic disorders to her offspring.

 - Cases of severe endometriosis where egg quality is likely to be affected.

 Donor eggs can be obtained from a known donor which usually involves an informed friend or relative.
 While anonymous egg donation does occur, Canadian law prohibits payment to an individual for donating her eggs.
 As such, these cases of truly altruistic egg donation are uncommon.
 Since many other countries do allow payment to egg donors and it is now possible to freeze eggs successfully, various donor egg banks have been established in the United States and other countries.
 The use of donor eggs has become much more common by women and couples (especially in women over age 40).
 The very high success rates with using these frozen eggs have allowed many women embarking on this treatment to fulfill their dream of having a child.